Home

 Jambalaya Recipe!

-Jambalaya, the country song written by Moon Mullican and Hank Williams, documents this Cajun food or Creole food, depending on the cooking method you use.
+When I make this Jambalaya Recipe I think and often play the country song written by Moon Mullican and Hank Williams documenting this Cajun food or Creole food, depending on the cooking method you use.

 The song reached # 1 on the U.S. Country Music Charts and remains one of Hank's most popular songs today.
 I love that song, but I also love to prepare, serve and eat this Louisiana specialty.